Fire Retardant PIR Panels

 Frequently Asked Questions

-They are used in industrial and commercial buildings where both insulation and enhanced fire characteristics are required.
+They are commonly used in industrial, commercial, and infrastructure buildings where thermal insulation is required along with enhanced fire performance characteristics within roof and wall assemblies.